This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a 2-quart stainless steel saucepan (I don’t recommend using non-stick), combine the sugar and water.
-Heat over medium-high heat.
+• Melt the Sugar: In a 2-quart stainless steel saucepan (avoid non-stick), combine the sugar and water.
+Heat over medium-high, stirring gently with a silicone spatula or wooden spoon as the sugar starts to melt.

 sugar melting in a saucepan.